MKEL1243UTMKL/Software-Engineer-Job-Search/README.md

   * Parse Job posting entities to get structured information
   * Save CSV and JSON data to be loaded into a database or used by a web/mobile application
 * A Django web interface to show dynamic search results
-  * An Indeed.ca clone to search for job terms
+  * An Indeed.com.my clone to search for job terms
   * Uses the scrapper/scrapper.py utility as a back-end search engine
   * Display results using a web interface created with React.js and Materialize.css
 * Heroku integration to publish the application automatically in a cloud environment